AnoukSmet/Naturazy/README.md

 ### **Design Choices**
 As the property is located in the middle of the nature, I made all my design choices based on natural colors & elements.
-I have used [Coolors](https://coolors.co/ "Coolors.co") to come up with a color scheme that fits the overall feeling of nature.
+I have used [Coolors](https://coolors.co/ "Coolors.co") and [Color Hunt](https://colorhunt.co/) to come up with a color scheme that fits the overall feeling of nature.

 #### Fonts:
 In order to find appropriate fonts for my website, I have visited [Google Fonts](https://fonts.google.com/ "Google Fonts") to explore the various options.